 The next layer consisted of a large scone each with cream and jam.
 The scones were a good recipe, great consistency and the jam and cream were good quality.
 We didn’t have enough jam and cream for everybody, but they provided additional portions when asked.

 By now we were getting fairly full and ordered another drink before moving on to the cake layer.
-I ordered an iced coffee, which was a little weak and milky, but the ice cream was nice.
+I ordered an iced coffee, which was a little weak and milky, but the ice cream was luscious.

 The cake layer consisted of 4 cakes each – a macaron, an oblong raspberry biscuit, a lemon meringue pie and a cup cake.
 The cupcake was really nicely textured, soft and spongy, and the macaron was perfect.
 The meringue was nicely presented but nothing special, and the raspberry biscuit was again well presented but could have had a stronger raspberry flavour.